Petrelll/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # To assign a random number to the variable n each time it is executed -1

 # To assign a program that prints the alphabet in lowercase, followed by a new line -2

+# To assign a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line -3